FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 Also known as Commitment Discount, this is a pricing strategy or incentive offered by a service provider to encourage customers to commit to a certain level of usage or purchase over a specified period.
 Offerings vary in specificity of commitment, penalties for underutilization, and possible remedies.

-## CSP
+## Cloud Service Provider (CSP)

-Cloud Service Provider (e.g. Amazon Web Services, Microsoft Azure, Google Cloud Platform).
+A company or organization that provides remote access to computing resources, infrastructure, or applications for a fee.

 ## Dimension

-Specification-defined categorical attribute that provides context or categorization to billing data.
+A specification-defined categorical attribute that provides context or categorization to billing data.

 ## Effective Cost

-A comprehensive and realistic measure of the true cost of a service, inclusive of all reduced rates, discounts, and impacts of amortization.
+A measure of the true cost of a service, inclusive of all reduced rates, discounts, and impacts of amortization.

 ## Finalized Tag

 A tag with one tag value chosen from a set of possible tag values after being processed by a set of provider-defined or user-defined rules.

-## FOCUS
+## FinOps Cost and Usage Specification (FOCUS)

-FinOps Cost and Usage Specification - An effort to build an open specification for cloud billing data.
+An effort to build an open specification for cloud billing data.

 ## Interruptible

-Category of compute resources that can be paused or terminated by the CSP within certain criteria, often available for discounted pricing when compared to the equivalent non-interruptible resource.
+A category of compute resources in which resources can be paused or terminated by the CSP within certain criteria, often available for discounted pricing when compared to the equivalent non-interruptible resource.

 ## List Unit Price

-Provider published unit price for a single pricing measurement unit.
+A provider published unit price for a single pricing measurement unit.

 ## Metric

 A quantifiable, standardized measure used to assess, evaluate, or track the performance, quality, or characteristics of a system, process, or service.

-## MSP
+## Managed Service Provider (MSP)

-Managed Service Provider - A company or organization that provides outsourced management and support of a range of IT services, such as network infrastructure, cybersecurity, cloud computing, and more.
+A company or organization that provides outsourced management and support of a range of IT services, such as network infrastructure, cybersecurity, cloud computing, and more.

 ## On-Demand